 Here’s what you need to know about workers’ comp in Maryland:

-• Not all injuries are covered by workers’ comp.
+- Not all injuries are covered by workers’ comp.
 Workers’ comp only covers injuries that arise “out of and in the course of employment.”
 Just because you were hurt while you were at work does not necessarily mean that your injury will be covered.
-For example, if you were injured on the job while you were engaged in horseplay, intoxicated to the point of which causes your injury, or intentionally placing yourself in harm’s way, you are likely not eligible for workers’ comp benefits.
+For example, if you were injured on the job while engaged in horseplay, intoxicated to the point that it caused your injury, or intentionally placing yourself in harm’s way, you are likely not eligible for workers’ comp benefits.

-• You can choose your doctor.
-If you require regular medical attention to treat your work-related injury, you have the right to choose your own physician in Maryland.
+- You can choose your doctor.
+If you require regular medical attention to treat your work-related injury, you have the right to choose your physician in Maryland.
 However, your employer has the right to request an examination by a company-approved doctor before your workers’ comp benefits are approved.

 How to Get the Most Out of Your Settlement